kennytilton/web-mx/doc/intro-clock.md

 * state is managed "in place", gathered by app components as they find necessary; and
 * Web/MX is just [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Accurate but abstract.
-Let us look at actual code that does all that to produce simple clock app.
+Let us look at some code that does all that to produce a simple clock app.

 #### Hello Clock
 Follow these steps to clone Web/MX itself and run an example.